 Angioplasty is a nonsurgical treatment for DVT that is used to widen the vein after the blood clot has been dissolved.
 During angioplasty, a small balloon at the tip of the catheter is inflated to stretch the vein open and increase blood flow.
 A stent may be necessary at times and is placed during the angioplasty procedure to keep the vein open.

 A stent is a small, metal mesh tube that acts as a scaffold and provides support inside the vein.
 A balloon catheter, placed over a guide wire, is used to insert the stent into the narrowed vein.
 Once in place, the balloon is inflated and the stent expanded to the size of the vein holding it open.
 The balloon is deflated and removed, and the stent stays in place permanently.

-Vena cava filters are used when you cannot take medications (heparin, low-molecular weight heparin, or fondaparinux) to thin your blood, or if you are taking blood thinners and continue to develop clots.
+Inferior vena cava filters are used when you cannot take any of the blood thinners, or if you are taking blood thinners and continue to develop clots.
 The filter can prevent blood clots from moving from the vein in your legs to the lung (pulmonary embolism).
 During a small surgical procedure, the filter is inserted through a catheter (thin tube) into a large vein in the groin or neck, then into the vena cava (the largest vein in the body).
 It can catch clots as they move through the body to the lungs.
 This treatment will help prevent a pulmonary embolism, but will not prevent the development of more clots.

 Can DVT be prevented?